-Step 1: Understand Your Responsibilities as a Foster
+Step 1: Understand Your Responsibilities as a Foster Parent

 The responsibilities of the foster care home are:

-Treat your foster pets like you would your own pet - lots of love, socialization, training, exercise, and quality care.
+Treat your foster pets like you would your own pet - lots of love, socialization, training, exercise and quality care

-Transport your foster pet to veterinary appointments, as needed.
+Transport your foster pet to veterinary appointments, as needed

-Transport your foster pet to adoption events, as needed.
+Transport your foster pet to adoption events, as needed

-Provide photos, bio information and videos, if possible, to Paws for Life so we can effectively market your foster pets for adoption.
+Provide photos, bio information and videos, if possible, to Paws for Life so we can effectively market your foster pets for adoption

-Communicate with the foster care coordinators on a regular basis, informing them of any behavior issues, potential medical issues, needed supplies (prior to running out completely) and updates to pets’ online bios and information.
+Communicate with the foster care coordinators on a regular basis, informing them of any behavior issues, potential medical issues, needed supplies (prior to running out completely) and updates to pets’ online bios and information

 If you don't have a specific animal in mind, you can describe what you’re looking for and our foster care coordinators will recommend which pets they feel are the best match to your household.

 Step 3: Get MATCHED!

-Step 4: Welcome your New Foster Pet Home
+Step 4: Welcome Home

 Once we receive your application, you’ll receive a phone call from a foster care volunteer to answer your questions and to discuss your household and your expectations for a new foster pet.

-If needed, Paws for Life volunteers will help you introduce your new foster to your resident pet(s).
+As needed, Paws for Life volunteers will help you introduce your new foster to your resident pet(s).
 The first two weeks are usually the most stressful – for both humans and pets.
 Everyone is learning about each other and your new foster pet’s entire world just turned upside-down.
 They have to adjust to new people, new home, new routine, new expectations, new everything.

 Along with your new foster pet, you will receive helpful behavior handouts and resources should you need help or have questions.
 You will also receive contact information for our cat and dog behavior coordinators and foster care coordinators.

-Step 5: Adopting
+Step 5: Adopting Your Foster Pet

-This means that if at any time, you decide you want to adopt your foster pet, you just have to inform the foster care coordinator of your decision, sign the adoption contract, and pay the adoption fee.
+This means that if at any time prior to an application being approved for your foster pet, you decide you want to adopt your foster pet, you just have to inform the foster care coordinator of your decision, sign the adoption contract and pay the adoption fee.